tom-h/Intro-OpenRefine/README.md

 The simplest facet is to group based on the value of the cells in a column (Column menu > `Facet` > `Text facet`), but for now, we have too many unique values for this to be useful.

 Facets can also be based on a calculated value.
-For instance, a simple, and extremely common operation is to facet based on whether a cell is blank/empty or not.
+For instance: a simple, and extremely common operation is to facet based on whether a cell is blank/empty or not.

 ###### steps: